ronthings/deep_phix/README.md

 ## Notes on Reference Mapping Script (3_map_reference.sh)
 The third script maps the unmapped FASTQ against reference which includes bacterium and ΦX174
-1. it starts by identifying whether the sample was sequenced in _Salmonella_ or _Escherichia_ (using ref_decoder.csv)
+1. it starts by identifying whether the sample was sequenced in _Salmonella Typhimurium_ or _Escherichia coli_ (using ref_decoder.csv)
 2. maps against reference, filters Q20 (should exclude multi-mappers?) and stores mapped reads as indexed BAM
 3. subsets output of step 2 for the ΦX174 reference and indexes
 4. maps also against reference with resected ΦX174